tobe2098/rmutexpp/Install.md

     # Important: Although FetchContent_MakeAvailable adds the project,
     # calling find_package is still the idiomatic and most robust way to ensure
-    # that the imported targets (like rmutexpp::Core) are properly configured
+    # that the imported targets (like rmutexpp::core) are properly configured
     # in your project, especially if the external project uses complex export logic.
     find_package(rmutexpp CONFIG REQUIRED)
     # --- End FetchContent Integration ---